PlasmaLang/plasma/CONTRIBUTING.md

 the list of TODO items in docs/todo.txt and online at [TODO items](http://www.plasmalang.org/docs/todo.html) will be useful.
 Also there are many `TODO` and `XXX` notes in the source code, which things that are not handled.
-Search for the strings "`TODO`" and "`XXX`".
+Search for the strings `TODO` and `XXX`.
 Keep in mind that there may be good reasons why these are not yet handled, eg: it may depend on other incomplete work.